Moraine Lake's turquoise waters surrounded by mountains

 Do they offer a sunrise trip: Yes

-The Earlybird Explorer tour gets you to Moraine Lake for a beautiful sunrise where you’ll spend around 2 hours here before moving onto Lake Louise.
+The Moraine Lake Sunrise & Lake Louise Golden Hour Adventure tour gets you to Moraine Lake for a beautiful sunrise where you’ll spend around 1.5 hours here before moving onto Lake Louise Village and then the lake itself.

 This tour runs daily from the beginning of June to mid-October and is a small group tour of up to 14 people.

-Pick-up is from Canmore, various Banff hotels, Samson Mall, and Lake Louise Village around 4 am.
+Pick-up is from various hotels in Banff and Lake Louise.

 How much does Radventures cost?